otterscan/otterscan-book/src/config/reading/devel.md

 # Development

-During development time, define a `VITE_CONFIG_JSON` variable inside a `.env.development.local` file and vite will use those settings automatically.
+During development, define a `VITE_CONFIG_JSON` variable inside a `.env.development.local` file, and vite will use those settings automatically.

 Otterscan uses [dotenv](https://github.com/motdotla/dotenv), and that file is automatically `.gitignore`'d and not pushed into version control.